-Step 1 In Cisco Unified Communications Manager Administration, choose Device > Phone.

-The Find/List window displays.
+Step 1 ep 1 In Cisco Unified Communications Manager Administration, choose Device > Phone .
+The Find/I ist window displays.
 Records from an active (prior) query may also display in the window.

-Step 2 To find all records in the database, ensure the dialog box is empty; go to Step 3, on page 127.

-- a) From the first drop-down list box, choose a search parameter. - b) From the second drop-down list box, choose a search pattern.

-c) Specify the appropriate search text, if applicable.

-To add additional search criteria, click the + button.
+Step 2 ep 2 To find all records in the database, ensure the dialog box is empty; go to Step 3, on page 125.
+To filter or search records a) From the first drop-down list box, choose a search parameter. , ne second drop-down list box, choose a search pattern. c) Specify the appropriate search text, if applicable.
+Note To add additional search criteria, click the + button.
 When you add criteria, the system searches for a record that matches all criteria that you specify.
 To remove criteria, click the - button to remove the last added criterion or click the Clear Filter button to remove all added search criteria.

+Step 3 Click Find .
 All matching records display.
 You can change the number of items that display on each page by choosing a different value from the Rows per Page drop-down list box.

-- Step 4 In the Related Links drop-down list box, choose CAPF Report in File; then, click Go. - Step 5 Save the file to a location that you will remember. - Step 6 Use Microsoft Excel to open the csv file.
+Step 4 In the Related Links drop-down list box, choose CAPF Report in File; then, click Go.
+Step 5 Save the file to a location that you will remember.
+Step 6 Use Microsoft Excel to open the.csv file.